 Institute for Social Innovation

 “All people are entrepreneurs but many don’t have the opportunity to find that out.”

-- Initiate: Students can take a variety of social innovation courses and pursue a concentration in social innovation and enterprise at the Heinz College.
+- Initiate: Students can take a variety of social innovation courses and pursue a concentration in social innovation at the Heinz College.
 In addition, the ISI has conducted a number of applied research and field projects locally, nationally, and around the world

 - Integrate: The ISI has established partnerships with a number of CMU-affiliated social ventures, corporations, impact investors, government agencies, and other related social innovation organizations.
 In addition, the ISI sponsors the university’s annual Social Innovation Solutions Challenge and organizes social innovation activities during CMU’s Global Entrepreneurship Week

 - Incubate: A variety of fellowships and connections to social innovation incubators and accelerators are available for Heinz College and other CMU students and alums interested in pursuing social innovation ventures and initiatives outside the classroom

 Our students have gone on to launch a number of globally recognized social ventures and assume leadership positions in organizations such as Ashoka, Echoing Green, and USAID.

 The ISI is directed by Professor Tim Zak who has spent nearly 30 years leading global organizations, advising executives in the public, private, and social sectors, and speaking to social innovation audiences around the world.